taufiqelrahman/talk2notes/README.md

 ## ✨ Features

 - � **Free to Use**: Default Groq integration with generous free tier (no credit card required!)
-- �🎯 **Multi-format Support**: Upload MP3, WAV, M4A, MP4, MKV, MOV, and more
+- � **Multi-format Support**: Upload MP3, WAV, M4A, MP4, MKV, MOV, and more
 - 🤖 **AI-Powered**: Transcription and summarization using Groq (default), OpenAI, Deepgram, or Anthropic
+- 🌍 **Bilingual Support**: Generate notes in English or Indonesian (Bahasa Indonesia)
+- � **Full Transcript**: View and download complete transcription with translation
-- 📊 **Structured Output**: Organized notes with paragraphs, bullet points, concepts, and definitions
+- �📊 **Structured Output**: Organized notes with paragraphs, bullet points, concepts, and definitions
+- ✨ **Markdown Rendering**: Beautiful formatted display with support for bold, italic, lists, and code blocks
-- 💾 **Export Options**: Download as JSON or Markdown
+- 💾 **Export Options**: Download notes as JSON or Markdown, transcript as TXT
 - ⚡ **Fast Processing**: Automatic audio extraction from video files using FFmpeg
 - 🎨 **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
+- 🕌 **Islamic Content**: Preserves Arabic text with harakat, transliteration, and translations
 - 🔒 **Secure**: File validation and size limits for safe uploads

 ## 🚀 Quick Start